intrig/ict/ict/bitstring.md

 Instead of using the ibitstream `constrain()` and `unconstrain()`, or `mark()` and `unmark()`, a single `constraint` or `bitmarker` object initialized with the `ibitstream` can be created that uses RAII.

-*TODO: There is a lot of room for performance improvement here.  using move semantics for one, also the output stream operator is not ideal.*

 ```c++
 struct constraint {